Aelrach/TELLAM/README.md

 - `-name`       Name to refer to the condition (e.g., `'AZA'`)
 - `-control`    Name to refer to the control (e.g., `'DMSO'`)
 - `-elements`   List of patterns found in the IDs of the annotation file used to filter rows of DESeq2 table (e.g., `'LTR'`)
-- `-annotation` Path to the annotation file (default is `'TELLAM/annotation.gtf'`)
+- `-raw`        IF AND ONLY IF `-state` is `'r'`; Path to the folder containing all raw BAM files
+- `-exons`      IF AND ONLY IF `-state` is `'r'`; Path to the BED file containing all exons of the genome.
+Verify that the chromosome naming of this file matches that of your BAM files
+- `-fb`         IF AND ONLY IF `-state` is `'f'`; Path to the folder containing all forward and reverse BAM files

 ### Optional arguments:
-- `-raw`        Must be set if `-state` is `'r'`; Path to the folder containing all raw BAM files
-- `-exons`      Must be set if `-state` is `'r'`; Path to the BED file containing all exons of the genome.
-Verify that the chromosome naming of this file matches that of your BAM files
 - `-threads`    Number of threads to use if `-state` is set to `'r'` (default is 8)
-- `-fb`         Must be set if `-state` is `'f'`; Path to the folder containing all forward and reverse BAM files
 - `-directory`  Project directory to save files (default is `${name}_TELLAM`)
 - `-consensus`  Path to the consensus FASTA file (default is `'TELLAM/consensus.fasta'`)